Nino-cunei/uruk/docs/transcription.md

 We also add the name of the corpus as a feature *corpus* to the node type *tablet*.

 Subsequent lines starting with `#` are treated as comment lines.
-For completeness sake, we combine all those lines and at them as a feature *comment* to the tablet.
+See below.

 Subsequent lines of the form